Akash-kirar/StayNest/README.md

 # How to use

-1. you need to run command on terminal in vs code for install dependencies. --> npm install
+1. you need to run command on terminal in vs code for install dependencies node_modules --> npm install